Authorization Decisions and Scope

 1. What question does authorization answer?
 It answers what an identity is allowed to access or do.

 2. Why is strong authentication not enough by itself?
-Because authenticated users still need correct permission limits.
+Because authenticated users and services still need correct permission limits.

-3. Can authorization decisions depend on more than a job title?
+3. Can authorization depend on more than a job title?
 Yes.
-They can also depend on attributes, context, and policy conditions.
+It can also depend on attributes, context, resource ownership, and policy conditions.